Treatments for Newborn Hypoxic-Ischemic Encephalopathy (HIE)

 Temperature management

-If an infant is ineligible for therapeutic hypothermia, it is still very important to closely monitor their core body temperature and avoid hyperthermia (5).
-In neonates with HIE, hyperthermia has been associated with an increased risk of negative outcomes such as death or moderate-to-severe disability (3).
+If an infant is ineligible for therapeutic hypothermia, their core body temperature should be closely monitored to avoid hyperthermia.
+In neonates with HIE, hyperthermia has been associated with an increased risk of negative outcomes such as death or moderate-to-severe disability.

 Long-term treatments for hypoxic-ischemic encephalopathy and related conditions